MatheusGodoi/Brinde-Bot-Architecture/README.md

 # Features

 The features of the bot are:
+- Modular cogs;<br>
+The bot structure allows for a very modular style, allowing for multiple cogs with different usages be created with ease
 - Auto load cogs;<br>
 Provided everything was configured, any user added cog will be loaded on startup
-- Admin cog by default;<br>
+- Admin powers;<br>
 Users with access can reload, load or unload cogs without needing to shutdown the bot.
 You can even get updates directly from git
-- Modular cogs;<br>
-The bot structure allows for a very modular style, allowing for multiple cogs with different usages be created with ease
 - Generic imports;<br>
 We want to make useful functions as generic as we can, to put it in our [utils](/src//utils/) folder, allowing multiple cogs to take advantage of that

-Current cogs:
+Current cogs and functions:
 - [CogExample](/cogs/cog_example.py): Template for new cogs<br>
+ExampleCommand: Logs some messages on the terminal.
+Just as example!

+- [Main](/cogs/main.py): Not a cog on itself, but the main bot code<br>
+Ping: Pong!<br>
+Echo: Makes the bot repeat something.<br>
+Help: The main help function on the bot.
+Everytime a .help is called, its this one.
+If a cog name is passed with the command, the bot will look for the respective cog help command and invoke it instead.<br>

 - [Admin](/cogs/admin.py): Admin related functions, mainly reloading cogs<br>
 ReloadAll: Tries to reload existent cogs, load new ones, deactivate the disabled cogs.
 Skips `git pull` as default, but can be run by passing any argument with the command<br>
 LoadCog: Tries to activate a cog and reload all cogs; Skips `git pull`;<br>